Security

 Control

-Revocation, regeneration, anomaly review, blocked states, and audit trails are part of the standing operating model.
+Revocation, regeneration, anomaly review, blocked states, and audit trails stay attached to the workflow.

 Map the workflow before you hand it credentials.

-Security is strongest when the workflow names its objects, permissions, stop conditions, and receipts before any agent acts.
+Security is strongest when the workflow map names its objects, permissions, stop points, decision owner, and audit trail before any agent acts.

 Map Name the protected workflow